LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 *	``"\x61"`` and ``"\u0061"`` are lowercase "a"s;

 Strings can also be delimited with triple single or double quotes like in Python.
-These strings supported embedded line feeds.
+These strings support embedded line feeds.

 Date constants